3.3.2 Family Group Conference

 - If the family agrees to the referral, the FGC will be held and the family's plan agreed as long as it does not place a child at risk of significant harm;

-- If a family refuses the FGC Service, the child's Social Worker reports this back to the Manager for Family Group Conferences soon as possible and at the next CLA Statutory Review.
+- If a family refuses the FGC Service, the child's Social Worker reports this back at the next CLA Statutory Review.

 Where a recommendation for an FGC is the result of a recommendation from the HARP (see Hertfordshire Access to Resources Panel (H.A.R.P) and Delegated Authority for Resource Agreement Procedure) the following procedures apply: